 Housing Cooperative

-Current zoning of the site will allow for approximately 55 units, and we are working on a mix that will reflect the needs of the current housing market.
-We anticipate creating a mix of single family and attached units.
-The anticipated breakdown of the mix of units will be approximately 9 four bedrooms, 30 three bedrooms, 14 two bedrooms, and 2 one bedroom units.
+We are working on a mix of housing units that will reflect the needs of the current market.
+We anticipate creating a mix of single family and attached units ranging from one to four bedrooms.
 In addition to the homes built, plans for the site include a playground, sports court, community garden, and shared community club house.

 The Industrial Commons has conducted intensive research and outreach talking to affordable housing experts as we refine our ownership models.
-We are honing in on an innovative approach that combines the creation of a land trust, and a limited equity cooperative.
+We are honing in on an innovative approach that combines the creation of a land trust, and a shared equity cooperative.
 Through this model, TIC would retain ownership of the land of the development, while the homes built would become part of a housing cooperative.
-The limited equity cooperative model puts a limit to how much the value of any unit can increase in a given year.
-This ensures that the cost of buying into this cooperative remains accessible and affordable for a long time, while also creating a modest rate of return for those who may sell their homes.
+The shared equity cooperative model puts a limit to how much the value of any unit can increase in a given year.
+This ensures that the cost of buying into this cooperative remains accessible and affordable for generations to come, while also creating a modest rate of return for those who may sell their homes.

 Read more about Cooperative Housing for Rural Communities: Options and Opportunities for Burke County, NC.

-We are excited to share our ambitious Vision Plan for our future Innovation Campus and Cooperative Housing site.
-This document is a first attempt to articulate our goals for land, and imagine what this site can be.
+We are excited to share our ambitious Vision Plan for our future Innovation Campus and Cooperative Housing site, outlining our goals for the land, and imagining what the site can be.

 Draft site plan for our Housing Cooperative near the Innovation Campus created by Nelson, Byrd, Woltz, Landscape Architects, NVERSE Architects, and Baumgartner Urban Systems Strategy